 In 2007, FIC combined operations with Concentric Equity Partners, a private investment firm, in order to increase FIC’s focus on making direct investments into private companies.
 Concentric Equity Partners is a relationship-oriented, opportunistic investment team looking to back entrepreneurial management teams that can generate strong financial returns.

-Throughout his career, Mr. Steans has taken a leadership role in a variety of nonprofit organizations, with a particular focus on helping under-privileged communities.
-Some of Mr. Steans’ current and past nonprofit affiliations include serving as Chairman of the Education Committee of the Civic Committee, Chairman of the I Have a Dream Foundation/Chicago, Chairman of the Academic Affairs Committee for the Board of Trustees at DePaul University, past President and Life Trustee of Ravinia Festival, Life Trustee of Highland Park Hospital, Trustee of the Carnegie Council on Ethics and International Affairs, Trustee of the Chicago Humanities Festival, Trustee of Leadership for Quality Education, and Trustee for The Ounce of Prevention Fund.
+Throughout his career, Mr. Steans took a leadership role in a variety of nonprofit organizations, with a particular focus on helping under-privileged communities.
+Some of Mr. Steans’ past nonprofit affiliations included serving as Chairman of the Education Committee of the Civic Committee, Chairman of the I Have a Dream Foundation/Chicago, Chairman of the Academic Affairs Committee for the Board of Trustees at DePaul University, past President and Life Trustee of Ravinia Festival, Life Trustee of Highland Park Hospital, Trustee of the Carnegie Council on Ethics and International Affairs, Trustee of the Chicago Humanities Festival, Trustee of Leadership for Quality Education, and Trustee for The Ounce of Prevention Fund.

 Mr. Steans graduated cum laude from Princeton University with a B.A. degree in economics.
-He currently resides in Bannockburn, Illinois, and Englewood, Florida.
-He married Lois Morrison in 1957; and they have three daughters – Jennifer, Heather, and Robin – as well as seven grandchildren.
+He married Lois Morrison in 1957; and had three daughters – Jennifer, Heather, and Robin – as well as seven grandchildren.
+Mr. Steans passed away on February 26, 2019.